Non-Instructional Compensation Policies

 E. Promotions, reassignments, or reductions will be effective the date the employee assumes the position or the date the position becomes vacant, whichever is later.

 F. Generally, internal applicants must complete at least six months in their current position at a satisfactory level before they are eligible to apply for another position.
 The area Vice President and the Director, Human Resources may waive this requirement if it is deemed to be in the best interest of the College.

 G. Employees who are on a development plan are not eligible to apply for another position, nor are they eligible for approved increases until they have satisfactorily completed the development plan.

 5. PART-TIME EMPLOYEES:

 A part-time employee is an employee who is hired to fill a Board approved regular classification position, at less than 1950 or 2080 hours per year, for positions normally scheduled for 1950 or 2080 hours respectively.
-Part-time employees who are in budgeted positions of more than 25 hours per week are considered full-time for benefits eligibility only.
+Part-time employees who are in budgeted positions of 25 hours or more per week are considered full-time for benefits eligibility only.

 Part-time employees will be paid based on the salary schedule and prorated based on the number of hours approved for the position.

 7. TRAINING OPPORTUNITY PROGRAM (TOP):

 Career and Professional Support employees, hired to fill a regular position, approved by the Board of Trustees, have the opportunity to earn additional pay for participation in training/education programs that improve their job skills and enhance their contribution to the College, subject to budget availability.
 When an eligible employee completes one calendar year of the required training/education activities that meet TOP criteria and are approved for TOP credit, he/she will earn $250, provided the employee is in a paid position at the time of the disbursement.
 Retirees will be paid the disbursement with their final paycheck.
 A pro-rated portion may be approved by the President subject to budget availability.
 Payments will be made in a lump sum, minus required taxes during the first pay period of December.

 Temporary employees are ineligible for this program.